Lincoln West End Lights

 It’s Lincoln’s home-grown night of light when ordinary people do something extraordinary!

-It started in Lincoln’s West End six years ago when 9 houses took part.
+It started in Lincoln’s West End in 2010 when 9 houses took part.
 The city was covered in snow and the roads were closed because of thick ice.
 In the cold winter’s chill a few warm lights shone out as house windows were turned into cinema screens, light sculptures bloomed in front gardens and candles in lanterns flickered much to the surprise of unsuspecting passersby.

 This year we are back again and you can take part.
 You don’t have to be film director or an award winning artists.
 What you need is a willingness to give it a go, have some fun and help make your community shine.